-First aid rooms are normally only necessary where staff/learners are engaged in higher risk activities.
-This is not the case at TTAPA.
-There is a dedicated First Aid room at Hindley on the F-corridor.
-In addition, both sites have quiet rooms where injured persons can be treated for minor injuries and spaces for sick/injured learners who need to rest on a bed/lying down.
+Both sites have quiet rooms where injured persons can be treated for minor injuries and spaces for sick/injured learners who need to rest on a bed/lying down.

 Foot operated refuse containers, first aid boxes and a telephone are available in these spaces, in addition to washing facilities.

 There is easy access to a toilet from both rooms.

+Whilst first aid rooms are normally only necessary where staff/learners are engaged in higher risk activities, there is a dedicated First Aid room at Hindley on the F-corridor.
-5.4 Automated External Defibrillators (AEDs)

-An AED is available in Reception on both sites.
+5.4 Automated External Defibrillators (AEDs) are available in Reception on both sites.
 These can be used by anyone including the general public.
 Some trained first aiders have completed additional training in the use of AEDs which provides additional knowledge/skills and promotes greater confidence in the use of defibrillators.